apollographql/apollo-ios/docs/source/api/Apollo/protocols/NetworkTransport.md

 var clientName: String
 ```

-> The name of the client to send as the `"apollographql-client-name"` header.
+> The name of the client to send as a header value.

 ### `clientVersion`